This briefing note is also available as a PDF

 3. Settlor(s)

-The settlor is any person(s) who has transferred property or contributed funds to the trust - either directly or indirectly - both at the time the trust was created and at any later date.
+The settlor is any person(s) who has created the trust and transferred property or contributed funds to the trust - either directly or indirectly - both at the time the trust was created and at any later date.
 It is possible for a single trust to have multiple settlors.
-Where a trust is created by means of a Deed of Variation, the person(s) making the Variation will be treated as the settlor(s) for the purpose of assessing to tax any CEG(s) subsequently arising under the trust.
+Where a trust is created by means of a Deed of Variation, the person(s) making the Variation will be treated as the settlor(s) for the purpose of assessing income tax on any chargeable gain(s) subsequently arising under the trust.

 4. Discretionary and interest in possession trusts – settlor(s) alive

-CEGs are firstly assessed on the settlor provided they are UK resident and alive during the tax year that the CEG arises.
-Top slicing relief will be available in respect of any CEG assessable on the settlor (as it will for CEGs attributable to beneficiaries as described in 2. above).
+Chargeable gains are firstly assessed on the settlor provided they are UK resident and alive during the tax year that the chargeable gain arises.
+Top slicing relief will be available in respect of any chargeable gain assessable on the settlor (as it will for chargeable gains attributable to beneficiaries as described in 2. above).

-If there is more than one settlor, the CEG will be proportioned in line with each settlorʼs contribution to the trust.
-For example, joint settlors would usually contribute the investment amount equally, so the CEG would be split 50/50.
-This share of the CEG will be added to the individual settlorʼs other income to be assessed for income tax and normal top-slicing relief rules would apply.
+If there is more than one settlor, the chargeable gain will be proportioned in line with each settlor’s contribution to the trust.
+For example, joint settlors would usually contribute the investment amount equally, so the chargeable gain would be split 50/50.
+This share of the chargeable gain will be added to the individual settlor’s other income to be assessed for income tax and normal top-slicing relief rules would apply.

-The settlor (or his personal representatives) has a statutory right to recover, from the trustees, any additional income tax they pay in the tax year in question as a result of being assessed on any CEG arising in the trust.
-If the settlor does not exercise this right then, to the extent that the amount not reclaimed exceeds any available annual IHT exemption, they will be treated as having made a further transfer of value for IHT purposes.
+The settlor (or their personal representatives) has a statutory right to recover, from the trustees, any additional income tax they pay in the tax year in question as a result of being assessed on any chargeable gain arising in the trust.
+If the settlor does not exercise this right to reclaim the tax paid, then they will be treated as having made a further transfer of value into the trust for IHT purposes.
+They can set their available annual IHT exemption against this.

 5. Discretionary and interest in possession trusts – settlor(s) deceased

 The proportional split between more than one settlor still applies where there are joint settlors.
-If one settlor died in a previous tax year, and the other is still alive, then the CEG will be split and assessed 50% on the surviving settlor and 50% on the trustees.
+If one settlor died in a previous tax year, and the other is still alive, then the chargeable gain will be split and assessed 50% on the surviving settlor and 50% on the trustees.

 Where trust income is above £500 for the tax year, it will not qualify for this regime and income tax will be payable on the full amount at the trustee rates: